Consolidating SAP Licenses Across Multiple Systems Globally

 Failing to consolidate and manage SAP licenses properly carries significant risks:

-• Over-Licensing (Excess Capacity): This happens when an organization has purchased more licenses than it needs.
-In a multi-system context, over-licensing often results from duplicate accounts (counting one person twice) or not reusing licenses efficiently across regions.
+- Over-Licensing (Excess Capacity): This happens when an organization has purchased more licenses than it needs.
+In a multi-system context, over-licensing often results from duplicate accounts (counting one person twice) or inefficient reuse of licenses across regions.
 The immediate impact is wasted budget – money spent on licenses that aren’t truly required.
 Over-licensing can also breed complacency; if managers see unused licenses, they may be less vigilant about cleaning up usage.
 Ultimately, those dollars could have been invested elsewhere.
 Studies estimate that many SAP customers have shelfware (unused licenses) because of poor tracking.
 For example, if each of the four regional systems has 10% spare users licensed that could have been shared, that might total hundreds of unnecessary licenses globally.
 Eliminating duplicates and unused accounts directly translates to cost savings.
 Remember that while SAP typically doesn’t refund unused licenses, maintaining a lean license count can give you leverage during contract renewal (you won’t be paying maintenance on licenses you don’t need).

 In summary, efficient license consolidation and management is not just an administrative task—it protects the organization from financial waste and compliance crises.
 Next, we present concrete recommendations to address these challenges.